stevewight/GDAXKit/README.md

 	}
 }
 ```
-Now we initialize our SocketClient, using dependency injection to pass our delegate object in, then starting our channel:
+Now we initialize our SocketClient, using dependency injection to pass our delegate object in, then start our specific channels stream:

 ```swift
 class MyViewController: UIViewController {